Trump wants tanks in a parade.

 Trump never served in the military.
 He had a number of college deferments and one medical deferment.
 He may have had some help in all this.
-I won’t condemn him for avoiding Viet-Nam; so did Bolton, Cheny, Bush43, and Clinton.
-It wasn’t World War II, it was a mess.
-Moreover the idea of serving a cause beyond himself was and is anathema to Trump—what was in it for him?
+He had plenty of company in avoiding Viet-Nam; Bolton, Cheney, Bush43, and Clinton.
+The idea of serving a cause beyond himself was and is anathema to Trump—what was in it for him?

 On Saturday, July 18th, 2015, Donald Trump said this about John McCain: